Sweden Country Commercial Guide

 Cybersecurity

 The public sector and critical infrastructure sectors (transportation, energy, and communications) account for roughly 30 percent of the cybersecurity solutions demand.
-Investments in cybersecurity are expected to continue to grow in 2024 due to an overall increase in IT security awareness.
+Investments in cybersecurity are expected to continue to grow in 2026 due to the government’s priorities and an overall increase in IT security awareness.

-Legacy manufacturing companies are in the process of digitalizing parts of their production with increased systems’ integration, connected devices, and both raw and analyzed data moving to cloud-based platforms.
+Legacy manufacturing companies are in the middle of advanced digitalization of their production with increased systems’ integration, connected devices, and both raw and analyzed data moving to cloud-based platforms.
 Industrial cybersecurity has a wider scope than traditional IT security, as it involves the company’s products and production processes with sensitive IPR information.
 Demand for applications such as enhanced Industrial Control Systems (ICS) capabilities and operational technology (OT) security platforms is increasing.

 In May 2024, a bilateral dialogue took place between Sweden and the United States on cyber and digital issues which marks a significant step in international cooperation.
 This meeting underscored the shared commitment to addressing cyber threats and advancing digital development.
 The dialogue highlighted the consensus on countering antagonistic cyber activities and cybercrime, including ransomware attacks.
 It also emphasized the importance of secure digital infrastructure, which is vital for national security, economic stability, and the protection of democracy and human rights.
 The collaboration extends to the development of 6G technology, showcasing the deepening partnership in digital research and technological advancement.